 The term 'too big to fail' refers to banks and financial firms that are considered so large or entwined in the markets that their individual failures might cause a systemic crisis.

 But the S&P 500 financial index, which had so far enjoyed investors' confidence, lost its sheen after investment banking giant Lehman Brothers filed for bankruptcy as the federal government signaled that there would be no bailout.

 The housing market collapse and the subsequent filing for bankruptcy by the Lehman Brothers, then the fourth-largest investment bank in the United States, sent the whole financial markets into frenzy.

-The entire S&P financial sector’s market value plummeted 83 percent to $2.4 trillion compared with the broader S&P 500’s 58 percent swoon.
+The repercussions were clear: The entire S&P financial sector’s market value plummeted 83 percent to $2.4 trillion compared with the broader S&P 500’s 58 percent swoon.